How to Start Collecting Indian Banknotes

 A magnifying glass is essential for closely examining micro-text, intricate patterns, and fine details on your banknotes.

-Look for a magnifier with 5x to 10x magnification for optimal clarity.
+Use a 10x – 20x magnifier to examine details such as microtext, serial numbers, and potential forgeries.
 Use it to spot flaws and features that are difficult to detect with the naked eye.

 5. UV Light